 Low temperatures cause tortoises to brumate (a form of hibernation).
-It’s a natural behavior that should be expected about once a year in most species of tortoises and shouldn’t alarm you.
-Not all species brumate, including leopard tortoises.
+It’s a natural behavior that should be expected about once a year in most tortoise species and shouldn’t alarm you.
+Not all species brumate, such as leopard tortoises.

 Outside of brumation, tortoises need one side of their enclosure to be 75-85 degrees Fahrenheit, and the other side (a basking area) must be 95-105 degrees Fahrenheit.

 According to Herpetologica, tortoises thermoregulate by moving between these areas.

 A tortoise may be trying to clear its system if it refuses to eat.
 It may be constipated if it refuses to eat food and you can’t find any poop in the enclosure.